 Supervised modalities and therapeutic procedures that don't list a specific time increment in their description are limited to one unit per day.
-Refer to CPT[®] and HCPCS to determine whether a service is timed or untimed.
+Refer to CPT® and HCPCS to determine whether a service is timed or untimed.

-Note: Providers must document the actual service provided including the intended purpose for each service.
+Providers must document the actual service provided including frequency and intensity (if appropriate), and the intended purpose for each service.
 Simply documenting the procedure code is insufficient and may result in denial of the bill or recoupment of payment.
 All documentation must be submitted to support your billing (for example, flow sheets, chart notes, and reports).